GorillaDev420/OS-lab1/docs/report.md

 - base case (pgm N): The first program to be executed, which is at the top of recursive function stack.
 Only the WRITE_END of pipe[N-1] should be duplicated.
 - middle case (pgm i, i = 2, 3, ..., N-1): These processes need to read from the previous process's output(READ_END of pipe[i]) and write to the next process's input(WRITE_END of pipe[i - 1]).
-- last case (pgm 1): last program to be executed, nly read from the READ_END of pipe[1].
+- last case (pgm 1): last program to be executed, only read from the READ_END of pipe[1].

 ``` C
 int recursive_forking(Pgm* pgm, int** fds, int process_nr){